notrickyadams/cpp-compiler/README.md

 With no arguments, `./build/compiler` runs the demo suite shown above, then drops into a REPL.
-Pass a source file instead and it behaves like a real compiler — quiet on success, one fully-explained diagnostic report on failure:
+Pass a source file instead and it behaves like a real compiler, quiet on success, one fully-explained diagnostic report on failure:

 ```bash
 ./build/compiler build/sample.cpp -o build/sample.exe